 Crude oil can move more than $2 during a trading day.
 Two dollars higher or lower equates to a 40% move when compared to the margin necessary to trade the crude oil futures contract.
 Therefore, the risk of commodity futures is what attracts some and keeps others far away.
 Leverage can be dangerous in the hands of an undisciplined trader.
 Leverage is the main reason so many new commodity traders lose money.
 Small traders who are new to the market tend to lose money quickly.

 The professional seasoned commodity veterans in the business have mastered these volatile and leveraged markets.
-Commodity Trading Advisors (CTA’s) tend to achieve positive returns because of their experience in the managed futures arena.
-The Barclay CTA Index, which measures the composite performance of a hypothetical portfolio of established trading programs, returned an average of about 9.6% annually from 1980 through 2020.
+Commodity Trading Advisors (CTAs) tend to achieve positive returns because of their experience in the managed futures arena.
+Began in 1980, the Barclay CTA Index, which measures the composite performance of a hypothetical portfolio of established trading programs, returned an average of 5.43% for 2020 and holds 416 programs.

 The CTA statistics illustrate that while commodities are risk-laden for the small trader, market professionals have been able to demonstrate consistent returns with large pools of money, and they can control the risk through diversification and time-tested trading strategies.
 In the end, commodities can be treacherous or just another investment that often offers above-average returns.